-This RFP is currently open for bids, with winning bids expected to be chosen in late 2012 or early 2013.
-The flexible and peaking resources are expected to be available in the 2013 to 2015 time frame and the base load energy resources expected to be available in the 2015 to 2017 time frame.
+This RFP closed to proposals in August 2012, with PGE receiving proposals consisting of a mix of projects to be sold to the Company pursuant to asset purchase agreements and projects that would sell power to the Company under long-term power purchase agreements.
+PGE, with the oversight of an independent evaluator, is in the process of evaluating the bids, which include Company benchmark proposals.
+A final short list of projects is expected by the end of 2012.
+Negotiations with final short listed bidders are expected to start in late 2012 or early 2013.
+The flexible and peaking resources are expected to be available in the 2013 to 2015 time frame and the base load energy resources expected to be available in the 2014 to 2017 time frame.